arnobtarafder/crypto-area/README.md

 ### [Live Link](https://crypto-arena-2903-0304-2022-cs31.netlify.app/)
 #### https://crypto-arena-2903-0304-2022-cs31.netlify.app/

-## Project Requirements
+## About

-Crypto Cafe is a React Web App powered by [COINGECKO](https://www.coingecko.com/en/api/documentation) cryptocurrency API.
-Visitors can browse through the top 50 Crypto Currencies.
+Crypto Arena is a React Web App powered by [COINGECKO](https://www.coingecko.com/en/api/documentation) cryptocurrency API.
+Visitors can browse through the top 250 Crypto Currencies.
 Visitors can see details of a coin by clicking on the coin card.

 ## Total Pages: 06
 ##### 1. Homepage